azabroflovski/tiny-dialogue/docs/quick-start.md

 ## Pass props
 You can modify the behavior of the modal window by passing parameters to the dialog box.
 It's very simple.
-Let's look at an example:
+Let's look at an examples:

+---

+### Disable `esc` closing

+By default, an open dialog box can be closed using `esc`.
+We can prevent this by passing the parameter `disable-esc`.

 ```html
 <button data-modal-open="dialog">Open modal</button>